Someone Somewhere in Summertime: Commercial performance

+Influence and legacy

 "Someone Somewhere in Summertime" has been sampled on the song "The World Is Mine" by French producer David Guetta.

-Bono of U2 picked "Someone Somewhere in Summertime" as one of his chosen records on Desert Island Discs on BBC Radio 4 first broadcast on 26 June 2022.
+Irish singer and musician Bono, the lead singer of the Irish rock band U2 chose "Someone Somewhere in Summertime" as one of his chosen records on his broadcast of Desert Island Discs on BBC Radio 4 which was first broadcast on 26 June 2022.

+The band re–recorded the song as part of their performance on the Sky Arts Greatest Albums Live series.
+The set was performed at the Paisley Abbey in Paisley, Renfrewshire in Scotland, with the recordings later released by the band on a live album release entitled New Gold Dream – Live from Paisley Abbey in recognition of the New Gold Dream album having celebrated its 40th year of release.